-THE curious case of the cartoonist copper is being investigated by Essex Police and world-famous art auction house Sothebys has been called in to assist the inquiries.
+THE curious case of the cartoonist copper is being investigated by Essex Police and world-famous art auction house Sothebys has been called in to assist

 The rare riddle began when a volunteer helper at the police museum in Chelmsford came across an envelope with 12 large cartoons donated by a retired officer from Leigh.

 It is believed – and hoped – they might be long-lost works of late, great comic artist Frank Minnitt, a former resident of Leigh.

 His drawings illustrated the adventures of Billy Bunter, in a highly-popular comic of that name, and in cartoon strips in many well-known publications.

 Now the London art experts have been asked to confirm they are authentic originals and how much they may be worth.

 Museum curator Becky Wash said: “One of our volunteers was working his way through the archives, documenting items, when he came across the envelope.

 “There was a message the cartoons came from a retired police officer from Leigh, and were believed to have been drawn by special constable RG Minson.

 “We do not have records for specials from Southend, so we cannot confirm whether a Minson served.
 But as one of the cartoons is clearly marked FM and the style is very similar to Minnitt’s Billy

 Bunter work, we have done some more investigating.